Motion Picture FilmAmateur films of Mexico

-Donated 1996 by the Elsa Rogo estate, via Sylvia Siskin, executrix.
-Additions were donated 2002 and 2014 by professor James Oles, Art Department, Wellesley College, Wellesley, Mass. on behalf of Sylvia Siskin.
+Portions of the Stefan Hirsch and Elsa Rogo papers were donated in 1996 by the Elsa Rogo estate, via Sylvia Siskin, executrix.
+Additions were donated 2002 and 2014 by professor James Oles, Art Department, Wellesley College, Wellesley, Massachusetts on behalf of Sylvia Siskin.

 Funding for the preservation of the Stefan Hirsch and Elsa Rogo home movies shot in Mexico was provided by the National Film Preservation Foundation.